Pittsburgh Symphony Orchestra: 1895–1910: Founding and early history

-1910–1938: The New Pittsburgh Symphony Orchestra
+1926–1938: The New Pittsburgh Symphony Orchestra

-In the interim, concert promoter May Beegle founded the Pittsburgh Orchestra Association to bring other musical performers to the city.
+After the symphony disbanded, concert promoter May Beegle founded the Pittsburgh Orchestra Association to bring other musical performers to the city.
+A new Pittsburgh Symphony Orchestra had its first season in 1926-27.

 Antonio Modarelli, an American conductor and composer, became conductor of the Pittsburgh Symphonic Orchestra in 1930.
 A German newspaper described his conducting as "forceful, authentic, modern music", and he was invited to conduct in Moscow.
 He had taught at Duquesne University and been a band leader in the Navy prior to his work in Europe and with the Symphony.

 This program of frequent guest conductors was made in an effort to restore the symphony to its "golden years," but in effect demoted Modarelli, who was finally asked by the Board to resign in 1936.

 Otto Klemperer was responsible for bringing in much new talent while working with the Musicians' Union to hire both local and imported performers.
 Since then, the orchestra has experienced ongoing growth and development, including building a substantial endowment fund.